 L. A. Clugh

 There are to many unknown and unmarked burials in all pioneer areas and family cemeteries.
+I've built a page with more help links

-Here's a links for an older map showing the 13 township
+A link for an older map showing the 13 township

 A link to the Area Plan Commission book is now available.
 It is in Adobe